johmara/contraction-timer/FIREBASE_SETUP.md

 ## Security Notes

 ✅ **What's Secure:**
+- Firebase config stored in encrypted GitHub Secrets
+- Environment files in repository only contain placeholders
 - Each user can only access their own data
 - GitHub authentication ensures user identity
 - Firestore rules prevent unauthorized access

 ⚠️ **Best Practices:**
-- Never commit Firebase config with real values to public repos
+- Never commit real Firebase values to the repository
-- Use GitHub Secrets for sensitive data
+- Use GitHub Secrets for all environments
 - Keep Firebase security rules restrictive
 - Regularly review Firebase usage and security
+- Consider adding additional Firebase App Check for production

+📝 **Important Note:**
+Firebase client-side API keys are not "secret" in the traditional sense - they identify your project but don't authorize access.
+Security is enforced through Firebase Security Rules, not by hiding the API key.
+However, using environment variables is still recommended for configuration management and preventing key sprawl.

 ## Support